-Let Tips Automotive Specializing In Cadillac Since 1976 Repair Your Car's AC Compressor
+Let Tips Automotive Specializing In Cadillac and GM Vehicles Since 1976 Repair Your Car's AC Compressor

 The cool air in your car is produced primarily by the compressor.
 The four main functions that your vehicle's compressor carries out include pressurizing the refrigerant to cool cabin air, monitoring and controlling temperature output, sensing temperature changes inside and outside the vehicle, and moving air to your car's AC condenser.

 Discover the Best AC Condenser Repair in Torrance

 Your vehicle's A/C condenser is usually located in the front of the radiator.
 When your AC compressor is pressurizing the refrigerant flows to the condenser to reduce the temperature and pressure.
 The condenser is a vital component in keeping your car's cabin temperature cool.
 It moves the cooled liquid refrigerant to the receiver/dryer or accumulator.

 Repair or Replace Your Car's AC Evaporator at Tips Automotive Specializing In Cadillac and GM Vehicles Since 1976 in Torrance